 Remember, each set of Invisalign trays will move your teeth by .25mm

 Avoiding hard foods and eating softer foods.

 Wearing Invisalign all the time will make your jaws sore and very tired.
-It may make it more tiring to chew harder foods so it may be more comfortable for you to deliberately eat a softer food diet.
-Foods
+It may make it more tiring to chew harder foods.
+It will be more comfortable for you to deliberately eat a softer food diet.

 Aside from your rum with a softer consistency requires your jaw to not work as hard.
 Simply making a wiser food choice may alleviate some of your jaw soreness from Invisalign.

 Don't remove your aligners too often

 How long your Invisalign hurts you will depend on how long it takes for your teeth to move into its new position.
 This length of time is usually 48 hours so if you keep taking your trays out and not wearing them, they will cause you discomfort for a longer period of time.
 If you just wear them for a longer period of time, your teeth will adjust to the new position quicker.
 The faster they move, the faster it will start hurting you!